Ericsson/CodeCompass/doc/docker_user_guide.md

 ```

 This is a long running task, because a complete LLVM is necessary to compile
 (among others).
-When it is built, it consumes about 4GB on the developer's
+When it is built, the image consumes about 4GB on the
-machine.
+developer's machine.

 Using "compass-devel" as image name is mandatory, because the scripts find the
 image by this name.